 - 1. Ask the students to imagine themselves as one of the above thinkers and write an application to the post of professor in a university by giving brief bio-data, contributions to the field of sociology, their strengths, criticism of their work and answer to their critics.
 This can either be an individual activity or group activity. - 2.
 Students can discuss and write a report about primary values of their own religion and how those values have impacted the economic activities in their own community. - 3.
 Movies like Tabarana Kathe can be screened and discussed to understand the principle of iron cage of bureaucracy which was explained by Max Weber - 4.
-Mapping of types of authority over the Indian political system can be discussed to understand the dynamics of tradition and change
+Mapping of types of authority over the Indian political system can be discussed to understand the dynamics of tradition and change - 5.
+Students can be encouraged to interact with a cross section of workers like industrial labourers, artisans, folk artists etc. and present their life experience to understand the relevance of economic determinism and alienation and present it as an assignment/presentation before their friends - 6.
+Students can be shown/encouraged to see movies which help in the understanding of concepts of alienation and struggle like Puttakkana Highway and present their ideas in the form of presentation/written assignments within 500-750 words - 7.
+Students can be shown/encouraged to see movies which help in the understanding of group dynamics.
+Movies having very common themes of one male lead actor-two female lead actors or vice versa, entry of third person in the life of couple or friends etc. can be used present their ideas in the form of presentation/written assignments within 500-750 words

-B.A: Semester - II
+BA Semester - II

-DSC 4 - Course Title: Sociology of Rural Life in India Course Credits: 3 Duration of ESA/Exam: 3 hours Total Contact Hours: 42 Formative Assessment Marks: 40 Lecture hours per week: 3 hours Summative Assessment Marks: 60
+DSC-SOC-4 - Course Title: Sociology of Rural Life in India Course Credits : 3 Duration of ESA/Exam: 2 hours Total Contact Hours: 45 Formative Assessment Marks: 40 Lecture hours per week: 3 hours Summative Assessment Marks: 60